Update August 2020: I’ve added a few more things to the list after subsequent trips to Hornby!

 Last month I got invited to join Kyla and her family for a long weekend of camping on Hornby Island (I’ll ‘b’ careful not to misspell it).
 We spent five days there, so I was prepared for lots of lazing around, which – don’t get me wrong! – is a fantastic way to spend a vacation.
 What I didn’t realize was that there’s tons to do and see there!
 So while the island’s laid-back vibe meant plenty of recharge time, it was balanced out with lots of time exploring cute spots in town, gorgeous beaches and coastal bluffs, and checking out the bottom of many glasses of mead!
-Here are 5 suggestions for things to see and do while on Hornby Island:
+Here are 5+ suggestions for things to see and do while on Hornby Island:

 Stay at Heron Rocks Campground:

-Helliwell Provincial Park: this is a gorgeous coastal hike along the bluffs, with lots of photo ops!
+This is a gorgeous coastal hike along the bluffs, with lots of photo ops!
 There isn’t much shade for most of it, so pack lots of sunscreen and water if it’s hot out.

 This is a beautiful beach!
 There’s a large stretch of sand for lounging, and shallow water for swimming (apparently it’s “warm”, but IMO that’s all relative when you’re swimming in the Pacific).

 We had a great time on Hornby!
 I was able to read an entire book, enjoy morning coffees and lots of good food, hang out in a hammock or two, and also get to know the island a bit.
 I can’t wait to go back!